home-assistant/developers.home-assistant/docs/frontend_data.md

 ### `hass.states`

 An object containing the states of all entities in Home Assistant.
-The key is the entity_id, thte value is the state object.
+The key is the entity_id, the value is the state object.

 ```json
 {